-The main goal of the Challenge is to encourage and accelerate the development of innovative and usable technologies, as well as provide feedback from end-users and experts in the field.
+The W4A Accessibility Challenge provides an opportunity for researchers and practitioners to showcase new and innovative technologies in the field of accessibility.
+The main goal of the Challenge is to encourage and accelerate the development of innovative and usable technologies, as well as provide feedback to the authors from end-users and experts in the field.
 The Challenge is where experimental systems and technologies are compared and evaluated both by the delegates and an independent panel of judges to identify the most significant advances in accessibility research that year.
-Our deadlines have been chosen to give successful applicants as much time as possible for making their travel and accommodation arrangements.

-- Judges Award: On one hand, we will award the best abstract paper and video submission by five judges coming from different backgrounds such as academia, industry and government, all relating to accessibility.
+- Judges Award will be selected by five judges coming from different backgrounds such as academia, industry, and government, all relating to accessibility.

-- Delegates Award: On the other hand, the audience will vote for the best pitch and demo presentation at the conference.
+- Delegates Award is selected by the audience, considering the best pitch and demo presentation at the conference.